tombye/trexit/_posts/2017-10-25-walking-to-porto.markdown

 ![A boulder with ceramic tiles on](https://github.com/tombye/trexit/raw/gh-pages/assets/images/boulder-with-tiles.jpg)

-They are some excellent mosaics too.
+There are some excellent mosaics too.

 ![Mosaic of a fisherman bringing in his catch](https://github.com/tombye/trexit/raw/gh-pages/assets/images/mosaic-fisherman.jpg)